elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/004-configurable.md

 Restarting app...done.
 ```

-In the application code, we see the variables accessed in a similar fashion to our previous example.
+In the application, these variables are accessed in a similar fashion to our
+previous example:

 ```ruby
 AWS::S3::Base.establish_connection!(